AaronHylands/A3_HW1_HylandsA/Readme.md

 Example acquired, finishing up project

-Need to figure out a way to convert data from an array to a <li> item
+Need to figure out a way to convert data from an array to a -li- item

 Skipping array issue for now